Canon G16 Review

 At the same time, Canon has promoted ISO sensitivity control to a dedicated button, and decoupled manual focus control from the Macro button.
 Unfortunately, that means there's one less free button, and something had to go.
 If you want to change metering modes, you'll now need to visit the menu system.

-On the inside, as already noted, you'll find a 12.1 megapixel, 1/1.7-inch CMOS image sensor similar to that used in the PowerShot G15.
-Unlike its predecessor, the Canon G16 couples this with a new DIGIC 6 image processor, however.
-The pairing still merits Canon's HS System branding -- the HS stands for High Sensitivity -- and we're told to expect better high ISO noise performance.
+On the inside, as already noted, you'll find a 12.1 megapixel, 1/1.7-inch CMOS image sensor similar to that used in the PowerShot G15, but it's now backside-illuminated (BSI), and the Canon G16 couples this with a new DIGIC 6 image processor.
+The pairing merits Canon's HS System branding -- the HS stands for High Sensitivity -- which should provide better high ISO noise performance.
 DIGIC 6 is also significantly swifter, in a number of respects.

-For one thing, Canon is predicting a 50% improvement in autofocus speed.
-Given that the G15 offered merely average autofocus performance, we're definitely looking forward to testing (and hopefully confirming) this claim in our lab!
-With focus and exposure locked, the G16 can also shoot at an impressive rate of 12.2 frames per second for up to six frames, after which it slows to a still-respectable 9.3 frames per second for around 522 frames.
+For one thing, Canon claims a 50% improvement in autofocus speed (and our lab results agree).
+Given that the G15 offered merely average autofocus performance, this is a welcome improvement.
+According to the company, with focus and exposure locked, the G16 can also shoot at an impressive rate of 12.2 frames per second for up to 5-6 frames, after which it slows to a still-fast 9.3 frames per second for around 522 frames.
 Of course, you'll need a fast UHS-I branded Secure Digital card to take advantage of this performance.
-Even if you enable autofocus, you'll still manage a reasonably handy 5.7 frames per second.
+Even if you enable autofocus, you'll still manage a reasonably swift 5.7 frames per second.

 And it's not just stills that benefit from DIGIC 6.
-The Canon G15 was limited to just 24 frames per second in its highest-resolution Full HD (1920 x 1080 pixel) movie mode, but the G16 will manage a rate of 60 frames per second.
+The Canon G15 was limited to just 24 frames per second in its highest-resolution Full HD (1920 x 1080 pixel) movie mode, but the G16 manages a rate of 60 frames per second.
 If you preferred the film-like feel of 24 fps video, you may mourn its absence, but the optional 30 fps rate will get you close.
-Movies include stereo audio from an onboard microphone.
+Movies include stereo audio from an on-board microphone.

 The Canon G16's 5x optical zoom lens is unchanged from that in the G15.
 It still offers 35mm-equivalent focal lengths from a handy 28mm wide angle to a moderate 140mm telephoto, and has a bright maximum aperture that starts at f/1.8, and only falls to f/2.8 by the telephoto position.
 The bright lens is handy both for isolating your subject with depth-of-field blur, and when shooting in low-light conditions.
 And for the latter, its optical image stabilization is also a great feature.